cdap-guides/cdap-kafka-ingest-guide/README.md

     ./src/main/java/co/cask/cdap/guides/kafka/KafkaStatsHandler.java
     ./src/main/java/co/cask/cdap/guides/kafka/KafkaSubFlowlet.java

-The application will use the `cdap-packs-kafka` library which includes an implementation of `Kafka08ConsumerFlowlet` which is designed to work with a 0.8.x Kakfa Cluster.
-If you want to use the application with 0.7.x Kakfa Cluster, please refer to `cdap-packs-kafka` for information on how to build a 0.7.x Kafka Subscriber Flowlet.
+The application will use the `cdap-kafka-pack` library which includes an implementation of the `Kafka08ConsumerFlowlet`, which is designed to work with a 0.8.x Kakfa Cluster.
+If you want to use the application with a 0.7.x Kakfa Cluster, please refer to the documentation of `cdap-kafka-pack`.

-You'll need to add the correct `cdap-packs-kafka` library (based on your Kafka Cluster version, cdap-flow-compat-0.8 for this guide) as a dependency to your project's pom.xml:
+You'll need to add the correct `cdap-kafka-pack` library, based on your Kafka Cluster version (`cdap-flow-compat-0.8` for this guide) as a dependency to your project's pom.xml:

 ```xml
 ...